steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 row is clear and easy to read.
 We have removed some third party dependencies.
 We have also removed a lot of "test only" boilerplate in our production code.
 The test code is greatly simplified, and injection a breeze.

+Thanks to Shuwei Chen for helping me put this together!